jekil/hardentheworld/Applications/MongoDB_2/index.rst

 ^^^^^^^^^^^^^^

 Authentication is the process of verifying the identity of a client or a user.
-MongoDB supports different authentication mechanisms, it is suggested to always use authontication for all users and clients (with different credentials for each one).
+MongoDB supports different authentication mechanisms, it is suggested to always use authentication for all users and clients (with different credentials for each one).
 Even if you have deployed MongoDB servers in a trusted network it is good security practice to enable authentication.
 Please refer to MongoDB documentation to understand how create and use users over different authentication mechanisms.